 Russia is perhaps the least-visited aurora borealis destination in the northern hemisphere.
 Geopolitical tensions make it cumbrous for most travelers to visit Russia at all, much less to see the aurora.
 For those willing to complete necessary visa paperwork and plan an itinerary in full ahead of arrival, you might be pleasantly surprised viewing the northern lights in Russia.

-Like Canada, Russia is such a large country that those travelers hunting the aurora here should narrow their focus and itinerary to a specific region in order to have the best chances of seeing the northern lights.
-While travel to Siberia sounds compelling, it’s actually more difficult than most travelers are willing to undertake in order to see the northern lights, especially when there are more easily accessed destinations in western Russia.
+Like Canada, Russia is a large country.
+Those travelers hunting the aurora here should narrow their focus and itinerary to a specific region in order to have the best chances of seeing the northern lights.
+While travel to Siberia sounds compelling, it’s actually more difficult than most travelers are willing to undertake in order to see the northern lights.
+This is especially the case when there are more easily accessed destinations in western Russia.

 Editor’s Note: Portions of this article are reproduced with permission from Dark Skies: A Practical Guide to Astrotourism.
 If you like what you read, grab your own copy here.

 What are the Northern Lights?

 If you’re unfamiliar with the science behind the northern lights, here’s a quick breakdown.
 In short, particles from the sun – called solar wind – are expelled from our nearest star.

 When these particles reach earth, they interact with atoms in our own atmosphere.
 Excited by their interaction with solar wind, these atoms are excited and release light – the northern lights!
 (Or the southern lights, if you’re in the southern hemisphere.)